 As you can see, it takes time to use an AI-trained model in an application.
 Therefore, many companies would like to simplify this process and make the life of data scientists or ML engineers easier by introducing a toolkit to speed up the whole process.
 In this way, the number of operations necessary to deploy such an app will be significantly reduced, shortening the app’s time-to-market.
 In this scenario, enterprises can harness the power of Kubernetes, as all the calculations necessary to train the ML model are performed inside the K8s cluster.
 The data scientist or ML engineer will only need to clean the data and write the code.
 The rest will be handled by a toolkit based on Kubernetes.
 Such toolkits are already available on the market: Kubeflow by Google and CodiLime spin-off Neptune both come to mind.
 The increasing demand for AI-powered solutions will surely further promote the adoption of Kubernetes.

-Recently, Emma Haruka Iwao, a Google employee, broke the Guinness World Record in computing Pi by reaching 31.4 trillion digits.
+Recently, a Swiss university, broke the Guinness World Record for computing Pi by reaching 62.8 trillion decimal places.
 Such calculations require huge computing power, so a Kubernetes cluster would be a natural solution here to manage the distribution of the calculations across multiple computers.
 Were we to follow in Iwao’s footsteps, we would only need to write a program to perform the calculations.
 Kubernetes would handle the rest.
 Another computation-heavy case that could make use of the power of K8s is drug discovery.

 Kubernetes also brings considerable benefits to Continuous Integration/Continuous Deployment or Continuous Delivery methodology (you can read more about CI/CD in our blog post).
 This is a logical continuation of the use cases presented in points 1 and 2.
-Once an app is deployed into operations, how it works must be monitored constantly.
-That’s in addition to gathering users’ feedback and developing new features.
-Whether it’s for testing, frequent releases or deploying newer versions of an app, Kubernetes makes everything simpler and more manageable.
+In the cloud-native application development approach, choosing CI/CD pipeline tools wisely is necessary as once an app is deployed into operations, its work has to be constantly monitored.
+That is in addition to gathering users’ feedback, developing new features, and other business benefits.
+Whether it is for testing, frequent releases or deploying newer versions of an app, Kubernetes makes everything simpler and more manageable.